Universal Epic Universe: Location and infrastructure

 The Universal Epic Universe theme park campus is located several miles southeast of the existing Universal Orlando Resort.
 The larger 750 acre site, situated south of Sand Lake Road and east of Universal Boulevard, began construction in 2021 that added new infrastructure including a $315-million, 1.7 mi extension of Kirkman Road to connect with Universal Boulevard.
 An elevated circular interchange was added at Sand Lake Road to facilitate traffic into Epic Universe, and dedicated bus lanes along with "bicycle/pedestrian facilities" were among the changes.
 The median for buses is reserved for Universal's fleet of electric buses to transport park guests.
 Construction was expected to be completed by late 2024.

 While the other Universal Orlando parks have parking garages, Epic Universe features an open-air parking lot which is located on the southeast end of the site.
 Permits suggested that a ground-level moving walkway would be built through the parking lot.

 Land acquisition

 In 1998, Universal purchased 2,100 acres near the Orange County Convention Center.
 Universal paid $63 million to purchase the land from Lockheed Martin and intended to build a theme park, hotels, and a sports complex.
-Universal sold some small parcels for convention center-related development: 230 acres to Orange County for an expansion of the convention center $69 million in 1999, 26 acres to Hilton for $26 million in 2000, and 44 acres to Hyatt Hotels in 2001.
+Universal sold several parcels of land to support convention center–related development.
+In 1999, it sold 230 acres to Orange County for $69 million for an expansion of the convention center.
+This was followed by the sale of 26 acres to Hilton for $26 million in 2000 and 44 acres to Hyatt Hotels in 2001.
 In 2003, Universal sold the remaining 1,800 acres to real estate developer Stan Thomas for $70 million.

 Starting in 2015, Universal slowly began reacquiring the land: